 This course is designed for students who have no previous exposure to French.
 A communicative approach is used to teach students the French language within the context of the francophone world.
 Students acquire proficiency in listening to, speaking, reading and writing French, while developing cultural sensitivity to the everyday activities of French-speaking people throughout the world.
 Since the focus of the classroom is student interaction, from day one students practice communication with their peers in paired groups.
 Easy to answer questions require students to speak about their daily lives, express their opinions, and supply real information.
 Reading selections, films, and videos introduce the students to the geography and culture of France and the francophone world.
 In addition, the internet offers endless potential as a tool for teaching and learning French by providing students with materials that are up-to-date and culturally authentic.

-Although the main teaching objective in French 3 is to expand the vocabulary and strengthen the grammar base of the students, this objective can be successfully met only if the students can handle with confidence the material presented in French 1 and 2.
-Because French 3 is the pre-requisite for IB French SL, the French 3 class devotes several chapters to solidifying the structures and vocabulary presented in French 1 and 2 before moving on to more advanced study.
+Although the main teaching objective in French III is to expand the vocabulary and strengthen the grammar base of the students, this objective can be successfully met only if the students can handle with confidence the material presented in French I and II.
+Because French III is the prerequisite for IB French SL, the French III class devotes several chapters to solidifying the structures and vocabulary presented in French I and II before moving on to more advanced study.

 The IB Diploma Programme French language course provides students with the opportunity to acquire or develop an additional language and to promote an understanding of other cultures through the study of French.
 This course is designed for students who possess a degree of knowledge and experience in the target language.
 (Please see IB Subject Brief for more information.)